FakeQwek/FEDAssignment2/README.md

 ## Design Goals

 The TwitchStats website will provide Twitch viewers and content creators with useful statistics that aid both the viewing and streaming experience
-* As a Twitch viewer, you are able to view clips and find out about the most popular games and channels currently being streamed on twitch
+* As a Twitch viewer, you are able to look at channels and the various categories to find out about the most popular games and channels currently being streamed on twitch.
+You may also participate in the Twitch Quiz to test your knowledge!
-* As a Twitch content creator, you will be able to tailor your content to fit the biggest and newest trends
+* As a Twitch content creator, you will be able to tailor your content to fit the biggest and newest trends.
+You will be able to view other channels in different categories and look at popular games to glean important information that can be used to improve your streams

 Design plan url: [Design Plan](https://www.figma.com/file/TxbTPwvWMeF9MKjcFsVRGl/Untitled?type=design&node-id=0%3A1&mode=design&t=k9VIUFmLJfjReiob-1)